An efficient and exact noncommutative quantum Gibbs sampler: Analysis

 The main calculation of this section is summarized as follows.
-For any $\vR$, we can give a general solution for the coherent term $\vB$; this calculation is possible because the coherent term is not constrained by the complete-positivity structure of \Lword{}s and only needs to be Hermitian.
+For any $\vR$, we can give a general solution\footnote{In fact, it is possible to require a Gibbs fixed point without imposing detailed balance~\cite{guo2025designing}.} for the coherent term $\vB$; this calculation is possible because the coherent term is not constrained by the complete-positivity structure of \Lword{}s and only needs to be Hermitian.

 \begin{lem}[Prescribing the coherent term] For any full-rank state $\vrho$ and Hermitian operator $\vR$, there exists a unique Hermitian operator $\vB$ (up to adding any scalar multiples of the identity $\vI$) such that the super-operator